 We're hugely grateful to the local businesses who have chosen to partner with us on our mission.

-Pharon have supported visits to The Marlowe Theatre by the Philharmonia Orchestra since 2013 – and they have pledged support until 2019.
+Roger O’Shea and Pharon have supported visits to The Marlowe by the Philharmonia Orchestra since 2013.

 Put quite simply, in the words of the Philharmonia’s Jonathan Mayes (Director, Residences and Regional Programme): “We wouldn’t be here [Canterbury] without this support.
 We are immensely grateful to Roger and Pharon – this commitment means we can plan well into the future.”

-As a local family business of 44 years, it is very much part of Pharon’s ethos to support different projects (never individuals), and Roger says they have a positive relationship with them all.
+As a local family business of 44 years, it is very much part of Pharon’s ethos to support different projects (never individuals), and Roger said they have a positive relationship with them all.

 “There aren’t many good orchestras around and Canterbury is lucky to have one of them [the Philharmonia] visit on a regular basis.
 We can, hopefully, help these visits continue for a long time to come.”